 - Non-Standard Game Over: When you lose against him (and refuse to continue), you're treated to a cinematic where he demonstrates the Worth Crush on you.

 C-Volution's staff morale accountant and secret weapon.
-She is actually a Ratio reject, recovered and modified by C-Volution's headmaster.
-Childish and carefree, she doesn't seem to take anything seriously, not even the organization's goal to Take Over the World.
+She is actually another Experiment Infinity reject, recovered and modified by C-Volution's headmaster.
+Childish and carefree, she doesn't seem to take anything seriously, including the organization's goal to Take Over the World.
 She is sent alone by C-Volution's leaders to check up on the Battlecast agents' success and finish the work herself if needed.

 Tropes associated with Zayinella: